Signs and Symptoms

-UPJO can be diagnosed with different imaging methods depending upon the age of the infant or child.
-Commonly ordered radiology tests include renal / bladder ultrasound, X-ray voiding urethrogram (VCUG) and Lasix renal scan.
+UPJO can be diagnosed with different imaging methods.
+The method depends upon the age of the baby or child.
+Common radiology tests include renal / bladder ultrasound, X-ray voiding cystourethrogram (VCUG) and Lasix renal scan.

-- A Lasix renal scan is a nuclear medicine study that is done to look at how much blockage is occurring in the kidney.
+- A Lasix renal scan is a nuclear medicine study that is done to look at how much blockage is in the kidney.
 With this test, a dye is injected into the child's vein along with Lasix, a diuretic.
 The drainage of the dye from the kidney is then "timed."
-Drainage times from both kidneys will show the amount of blockage and also how much work each kidney is doing.
+Drainage times from both kidneys show the amount of blockage.
+They also show how much work each kidney is doing.

 Your child's urologist will study the test results to see if the kidney is blocked.
 Sometimes, follow-up testing is needed to make this decision.
 There are times when the swollen kidney improves on its own and no surgery is needed.
 Your doctor will talk to you about this.

-Surgical treatment of UPJO is recommended in many cases to protect kidney function.
-Immediate surgery after birth is usually unnecessary.
-Most surgeries are done after the age of 4 weeks.
+Surgery for UPJO is recommended in many cases to protect kidney function.
+Surgery right after birth is most often not necessary.
+This is often done after the age of 4 weeks.
 Close monitoring and testing will be done by your Urologist.

 Pyeloplasty is the surgical repair of the kidney to drain and decompress the swollen kidney.
 During the surgery, the narrowed segment is removed.
 The ureter is then re-connected to the kidney.
 Your child may have a temporary drainage tube in the kidney.
 The surgery usually takes three to 3½ hours.
-Your child will remain in the hospital for three to four days.
+Your child will stay in the hospital for one to three days.